Administrative Charges

 The administrative charges are only payable by unsuccessful pharmaceutical companies, whether in membership of the ABPI or not, and are intended to contribute substantially to the costs of dealing with complaints.
 They are not fines.
 The majority of the PMCPA's income usually comes from administrative charges although, as the amount collected depends upon the source of the complaint and the outcome, the total which will be collected in any one year cannot be predicted.

-The administrative charges are £3,500 and £12,000 for members and to £4,500 and £13,000 for non members.
-In addition, all companies ruled in breach of Clause 2 of the Code, or the subject of a public reprimand or required to issue a corrective statement, pay £4,000 towards the cost of advertising that fact in the medical, pharmaceutical and nursing press.
+The previous administrative charges in operation from 2015-2023 were £3,500 and £12,000 for ABPI members, and £4,500 and £13,000 for non members.
+In addition, all companies ruled in breach of Clause 2 of the Code, or the subject of a public reprimand or required to issue a corrective statement, paid £4,000 towards the cost of advertising that fact in the medical, pharmaceutical and nursing press.

 3. Audits

-The charge for a compulsory audit for all companies is between £15,000 and £20,000 depending on complexity.
-The charge for a voluntary audit for members is £7,500 and for non members £9,000.
-These charges applied from 1 January 2015.
+The charge for a compulsory audit for all companies is up to £40,000 depending on complexity.
+This charge applied from 01 January 2024.